How to Evaluate Salesforce DevOps Solutions?

 Involving your security team early in the process ensures that the solution confirms all the compliances and security measures.
 Similarly, don’t just blindly go by the compliance certifications that the solution vendor may claim to have.
 Instead, dive deep to ensure that the architecture of the solution ensures that the solution is indeed secured and does not violate data security rules.

 When evaluating a Salesforce DevOps solution, your entire journey can be broadly broken down into three aspects.
-It outlines the steps you must take at each and every evaluation phase:
+The article further highlights the steps you must take at each and every evaluation phase:

 - Automation in deployment/ testing